 The SECU Memorial Walkway

-- Under construction simultaneously, the SECU Memorial Walkway is a half-mile long, 10-foot-wide timber walkway surrounding the Battleship.
+- Constructed simultaneously, the SECU Memorial Walkway is a half-mile long, 10-foot-wide timber walkway surrounding the Battleship.

 - The SECU Memorial Walkway is above the water line but below the main deck of the Battleship.
 It enables visitors to see the ship’s entire hull for the first time.

 Q: When the water and muck is pumped away from the ship, how will they shore the Battleship to keep her from listing?